 The air compressor governor should cut-out the air compressor about 120 psi.
 The air pressure shown by the gauge(s) will stop rising.
 With the engine idling, step on and off the brake pedal to reduce the air tank pressure.
 The compressor should cut-in at about 100 psi.
 The air pressure should begin to rise.
 If the air governor does not work as described above, it should be repaired.
 A governor that does not work properly may not keep enough air pressure for safe driving.
-Whenever you suspect something is wrong with the braking system, it should be reported to the bus shop immediately.
+Whenever you suspect something is wrong with the braking system, you should perform an emergency stop and contact the transportation department and stop the bus immediately.